 joined Oeko-Institut’s Committee in 2014.
 She is Senior Lecturer for energy and environmental economics at the Zurich University of Applied Sciences (ZHAW).
 Prior to this, she taught environmental economics and the economics of climate change at the University of New South Wales (UNSW) in Australia, where she was also Co-director of the Centre for Energy and Environmental Markets (CEEM).
 From 1998 to 2004 she was a Research Fellow at the Fraunhofer Institute for Systems and Innovation Research (FhG ISI) in Germany.

-has been a member of the Committee as staff representative of the Berlin office since 2013.
-She works as specialist translator for the Energy and Climate Division.
+has been a member of the Committee as staff representative of the Berlin office since 2017.
+She works as a researcher for the Environmental Law & Governance Division.

 Prof. Dr. Gerald Kirchner